namannimmo10/namannimmo.me/_posts/2018-12-10-20-49-02-using_the_google_cloud_vision_api_for_ocr_in_swift.md

 The second I pondered over for a little longer.
 I had wanted to learn Swift for some time, having heard much praise and much criticism of this relatively new language, and wanted to compare it to Rust and other new-ish languages.
-On the other hand, React Native sounded very exciting too, being an immensely popular framework developed by my "home team".
+On the other hand, React Native sounded very exciting too, being an immensely popular framework developed by my "home team", Facebook.
 I ultimately settled on Swift for the reasons I mentioned, and I think that was a fine decision.
-The last discussion point warranted some more intensive investigation.
-I spent some time reviewing the latest literature and state-of-the-art in object character recognition (OCR) and while I did settle on a particular model and had my GPUs all warmed up and ready to flop some FLOPs, I finally decided that using the [Google Cloud Vision API](https://cloud.google.com/vision/) would save me a couple weeks of work with perfectly acceptable results.
+The last discussion point warranted more intensive investigation.
+I spent some time reviewing the latest literature and state-of-the-art in object character recognition (OCR) and while I did settle on a particular model and had my GPUs all warmed up and ready to flip some FLOPs, I finally decided that using the [Google Cloud Vision API](https://cloud.google.com/vision/) would save me a couple weeks of work with perfectly acceptable results.
 Their free tier also sufficiently covered my needs, so I called it a day and conceded that Google knows a thing or two about OCR too.

 Now that you have all the background you were never interested in, let's move on to the technical part of this post.
-I'll begin by discussing the Google Cloud Vision API with a particular focus on OCR and show how to interact with it purely via cURL and the command line for starters.
-I'll then walk you through setting up photo capture in a basic Swift app, sending captured images to Google's clouds and collecting and displaying the recognized text and bounding boxes that rain back down.
+I'll begin by discussing the Google Cloud Vision API with a particular focus on OCR and show how to interact with it purely via cURL and the command line as an appetizer.
+I'll then walk you through setting up photo capture in a basic Swift app, sending captured images to Google's clouds and displaying the recognized text and bounding boxes that rain back down.

 ## Using the Google Cloud Vision API